lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * Download Settings configuration to configure asset download from Brand Portal.
 Fast download, custom renditions, and system renditions are the available configurations.
 -->

 * Advances in the asset download process which improves the Brand Portal user experience while downloading assets from Brand Portal.
-Brand Portal administrators can configure fast download, custom renditions, and system renditions from the Download Settings.
+Brand Portal administrators can configure Fast Download, Custom Renditions, and System Renditions from the Download settings.

 For details, see [what's new in Brand Portal 6.4.7](whats-new.md).